Employee Privacy: Maine

 Federal law and guidance on this subject should be reviewed together with this section.

 - Maine law recognizes the tort of invasion of privacy.
 See Invasion of Privacy.

 - Drug and alcohol testing of employees or job applicants is strictly regulated by Maine law.
-See Drug and Alcohol Testing.
+See Substance Abuse Testing.

 - Maine's Medical Marijuana law prohibits employers from penalizing employees or refusing to employ them because of their status as a registered cardholder or primary caregiver.
 See Medical Marijuana.